Maxitive Donsker-Varadhan Formulation for Possibilistic Variational Inference: Proofs

 which is exactly what we wanted to show.
 Hence, $g'$ cannot belong to the set of maximisers.
 This proves that

 which concludes the proof. \end{proof}

-\begin{proof}[Proof of Equation \eqref{eq:gibbs:max:infsup}] The proof of Equation \eqref{eq:gibbs:max:infsup} is very similar to the proof of Equation \eqref{eq:gibbs:max:supinf}, and is only provided for the sake of completeness.
+\begin{proof}[Proof of \autoref{eq:gibbs:max:infsup}] The proof of \autoref{eq:gibbs:max:infsup} is very similar to the proof of \autoref{eq:gibbs:max:supinf}, and is only provided for the sake of completeness.
 Once again, we start from the following fact mentioned in the proof \eqref{eq:dv:max:infsup}:

 so that

 Furthermore, any possibility function $g'\in\mathcal{F}(\Theta)$ such that $g^{\star}_{\textnormal{max}} \preceq g'$ satisfies by monotonicity of the logarithmic function:

 Hence, combining the two lines above, we get for any possibility function $g'\in\mathcal{F}(\Theta)$ such that $g^{\star}_{\textnormal{max}} \preceq g'$: